spacemeshos/poet2/readme.md

 ## Constants
 - w:uint.
 A statistical security parameter.
 Shared between prover and verifiers.
 For the MVP we set it to 256.
 Note that this is denoted as λ in the POET2 paper
 - H: A cryptographic hash function.
 For the MVP we set it to sha256
-- t:uint a statistical security param.
-For the MVP we set to 150
+- t:uint a statistical security param which is a power of 2.
+For the MVP we set to 32.

 The constants are fixed and shared between the Prover and the Verifier.
 Values shown here are just an example and may be set differently for different POET server instances.